-Originally developed to hunt rats in stables, Miniature Pinschers were very popular in Germany and Scandinavia before they were introduced to other countries in the early 1900s.
-They were first imported to the United States in 1919.
+Miniature Pinschers were very popular in Germany and Scandinavia before their widespread introduction to other countries in the early 1900s.

-This lovely dog is affectionately referred to by its fans as a ‘Minpin’ – a nickname that's as almost charming as the Miniature Pinscher itself.
+Fans of these dogs affectionately refer to them as "Min Pins"—a nickname that's almost as charming as the Miniature Pinscher itself.

 The Miniature Pinscher has a smooth, shiny coat and a sturdy, wedge-shaped build.

 Min Pins come in solid colors with shades of red or stag red (i.e., red with some shading from black hairs).
 They can also be chocolate or black with red markings.